-The Open Space Visitors' Center will reopen on May 19th, subject to occupancy limits set by the State.
-New hours of operation will be Tuesday - Saturday from 9 a.m. - 5 p.m.
-COVID Safe Practices signs will be strategically posted throughout facility.
-Parks & Recreation will limit the number of people in the building to 25 people at a time.
-In the Red phase no groups larger than 5 may be inside, and they must wear a mask.
-Public access to the kitchen or conference room will not be allowed.
-Staff and volunteers only permitted in these two rooms.
-The Tower will closed.
-The Media Room will be limited to groups of 5 or less at one time.
-The Gallery will be limited to groups of 5 or less at one time.
-The Center will offer public programs with no more than 5 people inside and 10 people outside.
-The OSVC will also offer some events and education program virtually to reach more people.
-Volunteers will be allowed to return to assist with garden maintenance.
-The building shall be cleaned and sanitized prior and during to reopening.
-The Yellow phase will increase capacity to 10 inside with the same social distancing and mask requirements, while the green phase will expand to an inside capacity of 20.
+During the Red phase, the Open Space Visitors' Center is open and subject to occupancy limits set by the State.
+Hours of operation are Tuesday - Saturday from 9 a.m. - 5 p.m.
+CSPs signs are strategically posted throughout the facility.
+The number of people in the building is limited to 25 people at a time, no groups larger than 5 and they must wear a mask.
+Public access to the kitchen is not allowed with the exception of staff and volunteers.
+The Tower is closed.
+The Media Room and Gallery are limited to groups of 5 or less at one time.
+The Center offers public programs with no more than 5 people inside and 10 people outside.
+The OSVC also offer some events and education program virtually to reach more people.
+This is also the case in the Yellow phase.
+In the Green phases, the Center will allow groups of 10 to gather indoors and 20 outdoors, and follow all other CSPs.
+The Tower may open up to a maximum of 2 people at a time.
+In the Turquoise phase, the building will be opened to 50 people at a time and rooms that were previously closed will be opened to the public including the Media Room, Gallery and Kitchen.
+Group size limits will be kept to a maximum of 150 outdoors.

-In the Red and Yellow phases, Parks & Recreation will continue to keep the Open Space Division properties open for outdoor recreation following all COVID safe practices.
-Parks & Recreation will continue to post COVID safe practices signs at the trailheads.
-In the Green phase, the Open Space Division will start taking reservations for groups smaller than 20 Elena Gallegos.
-Groups will be asked to bring their own sporting equipment.
-Summer Series will begin including Saturday events and Sunday hikes following COVID safe practices.
+In the Red and Yellow phases, Parks & Recreation will continue to keep the Open Space Division properties open for outdoor recreation following all CSPs.
+Parks & Recreation will continue to post CSPs signs at the trailheads.
+Summer Series will begin including Saturday events and Sunday hikes following CSPs.
 Classes may be on Zoom or small groups with no more than 10 people.

 Sunday hikes will also be limited to 10 people.
 Trail maintenance events will proceed, limit to 10 people.
-Full Moon Concerts and large events will remain cancelled for the foreseeable future.
-Youth Corps will start in June limited to 10 crew members per assignment.
-Groups including Rocky Mountain working on trails in the Foothills and East Mountains, Ancestral Lands working at the Candelaria Nature Preserve and Open Space crews working in the Bosque.